 What is debt consolidation?

-If you’re struggling with credit card debt or have difficulty juggling payments on multiple loans – each with specific interest rates, conditions and balances – you may want to consider consolidating your debt.
-Debt consolidation basically means collapsing all your existing debts into one easy-to-manage loan with a single monthly payment.
+If you’re struggling with credit card debt or have difficulty juggling payments on multiple loans – each with specific interest rates, conditions and balances – you may want to consider rolling up these debts into one easy-to-manage loan with a single monthly payment.

 There are however several things you should consider before going down that route.
 Here are some pros and cons to help you make an informed decision.